“Here's the guest room!"

 Terra rushed into the attic.
 She held Diode in her arms, more worried than anything.
 "Are you okay?
 Did any of the bullets hit you just now?”

 Diode squirmed, momentarily resisting.
-"Woah, i-is that you, Terra-san?" she asked.
-Diode still couldn't see, and her ears were blown out by the explosion, so Terra pulled Diode into her chest and hugged her as tightly as she could.
+"Woah, i-is that you, Terra-san?”
+She still couldn't see, and her ears were blown out by the explosion, so Terra pulled Diode into her chest and hugged her as tightly as she could.

 “Yes, it's me!"

-"Ah...these are..."
-Diode nervously caressed Terra's large breasts with both hands and quickly relaxed.
+“Ah...these are...”
+Diode nervously cupped Terra's large breasts in her hands and quickly relaxed.
 "So it really is you.
-These are Terra-san's..."
+These are Terra-san's...”

 “That's right.
 Can you hear me?
 Does it hurt anywhere?”

-"Ah...Yes, my hearing is coming back slowly, but I can hear you."
+“Ah...Yes, my hearing is slow coming back, but I can hear you.”
 Terra placed her hand on the girl's forehead and gently wiped her eyes.
-Diode's dark blue eyes opened.
+Diode's dark blue eyes appeared.
 "I should be asking you if you're okay, Terra-san.
-What the hell happened?"
+What the hell happened?”

 “I dealt with them using this.”